moonwolf001/Lazarus_Pascal_English/README.md

 To use the source code in this repository, simply navigate to the book-specific branches (`book100` and `book200`) to access the code relevant to each book.
 This setup allows you to easily find and utilize the examples and projects discussed in our books.

-## Contribution

-Feedback, questions, and contributions are welcome!
-If you have suggestions or need clarification on any of the code examples, feel free to open an issue or submit a pull request.
-Please ensure your contributions are constructive and respectful of the community guidelines.

 ## License

 The source code in this repository is made available under the MIT License.
 See the LICENSE file for more details.